thacherT1D/webdevstuff/Agile_Project_Management/Frontend_Personal_Project.desc.md

     * Include some embedded media (images, audio, video, canvas)
     * Optionally, use a templating engine
 * CSS
-    * Use either SASS or a styling framework like Bootstrap
+    * Use either SASS or a styling framework like Bootstrap, or Foundation
         * If you are using Bootstrap, please consider theming with something like bootswatch, customizing the download with SASS, or a [customizer](http://getbootstrap.com/customize/)
     * Be well-indented and clean
     * Split code into separate files where appropriate